minnojs/minno-quest/docs/quest/API.md

 displayValue			| Display the value of the slider, beneath the slider control. required				| (true of false; default: false) Validation: require a non-empty string as a response. dflt 					| The default value for the slider.
-If no default value is defined, the handle will not be displayed until the slider is first clicked. autosubmit				| Submit automatically on click or when handle is drop.
+If no default value is defined, the handle will not be displayed until the slider is first clicked. autoSubmit				| Submit automatically on click or when handle is drop.

 The most common use of the slider is the creation of a visual analog scale (VAS).
 This is an example of using a slider to create a Likert type scale: